 Summary Required Elements & Documents Baseline Privacy Statement: This is the main document of this Privacy Plan.
 This document outlines the minimum standard by which an agency collects, utilizes, and discloses information.
 Agencies/projects must adopt a privacy statement which meets all minimum standards.
 It is must be posted on your Agency's local website (if available).
 Consumer Notice Posting: This posting explains the reason for asking for personal information and notifies the client of the Privacy Notice.
 Agencies/projects must adopt and utilize a Consumer Notice Posting.
 Consumers Informed Consent, Sharing & Release of Information Authorization: This form must be signed by all adult clients and unaccompanied youth.
 This gives the client the opportunity to refuse sharing of their information to other agencies within HMIS.
-Client Signatures are required prior to inputting their information in HMIS in a manner that is shared.
-Agencies/projects must "lock" or restrict access to others until consent is obtained.
+Written or verbal consent of the Client, with written consent preferred are required prior to inputting their information in HMIS in a manner that is shared.
+Agencies/projects must "lock" or restrict access to others once a client revokes consent or denies sharing.

-3. End User Privacy Responsibilities
+4. End User Privacy Responsibilities